-How do I request a refund?
+To request a refund

-If you overpay your premiums, you will see a credit balance on your account.
+If you overpay your premiums, you will see a credit balance, which is shown as a negative amount, on your account balance.
 You can use this amount to pay future premiums.
-If the amount is over \$50, you can request a refund by contacting the Customer Care Team at paidleave@esd.wa.gov or (833) 717-2273.
+If the amount is \$50 or more and you have filed reports for all quarters, you can request a refund by emailing us at paidleave@esd.wa.gov with "Refund Request" as the subject and include the following: